tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 36
 ```

-**Important** Accessing a value through its key is extremely efficient.
-It is
+**Important** Accessing a dictionary value through its key is extremely
-much faster that accessing a list element (e.g. using `find`), and is often
+efficient.
+It is much faster that accessing a list element (e.g. using `find`),
-faster than *binary search*.
-But unlike binary search, Python's dictionaries
+and is often faster than *binary search*.
+But unlike binary search, Python's
-don't need to be stored in sorted order.
+dictionaries *don't* need to be stored in sorted order.

 On the flip side, accessing a key by its value is *not* efficient.
 You can do
-it, but it's not much better than a linear search through all the values.
+it, but it's about the same speed as doing a linear search through all the
+values.

 If you ask for a key that's *not* in the dictionary, you get a `KeyError`: